Bounce rate is an online marketing term used in web traffic analysis that influences your website rankings.

 Improve the design of your website so that it is visually appealing and not cluttered with large amounts of text.

 Implement user-friendly website navigation that is clear and easy to follow.
-Avoid navigation bars that have endless drop down options.
-Think simple, clean, effective.
+Avoid navigation bars that have endless drop-down options.
+Think simple, clean, and effective.

 Place easy next steps to follow which invite users to navigate through your website and opportunities to convert by accessing a piece of larger content.